 Both coating methods have advantages and disadvantages.
-It is important to consider the performance and handling factors that best meet product and manufacturing needs when evaluating which system is right for a glass manufacturing facility.
+It is essential to consider the performance and handling factors that best meet product and manufacturing needs when evaluating which system is right for a glass manufacturing facility.

-|A Stewart Engineers AcuraCoat® CVD Under-Coater for on-line pyrolitic CVD glass coating.
+|A Stewart Engineers AcuraCoat® CVD Under-Coater for on-line pyrolytic CVD glass coating.

 Commercial sputtered coatings are produced by depositing between six and twelve layers of thin metallic and oxide coatings onto the surface of the glass in a vacuum chamber.
 Silver is the active layer for low-emissivity sputtered coatings.
 Additional layers include barriers, color modification, oxide layers, and sacrificial metal layers.
-Sputter manufacturers can use these additional layers to offer more products than pyrolytic producers offer.

 - Capital costs are higher for sputtering equipment relative to production capacity

-- Manufacturing costs are high due to required materials, energy, maintenance and depreciation (often two-to-three times the price of CVD coatings), resulting in low margins
+- Manufacturing costs are high due to required materials, energy, maintenance and depreciation (often two-to-three times the price of CVD coatings), resulting in low margins.

-- Yields decline as more layers are deposited (increased defects)
+- Yields decline as more layers are deposited (increased defects).

-- Sputtered coatings are soft and are damaged easily during normal handling and fabrication
+- Sputtered coatings are soft and are damaged easily during normal handling and fabrication.

-- Sputtered coatings are sensitive to moisture, requiring sealed bags with desiccant for storage and transit
+- Sputtered coatings are sensitive to moisture, requiring sealed bags with desiccant for storage and transit.

 - Shelf-life is limited with sealed packaging, and further reduced after packaging is opened